Hausdorff dimension in graph matchbox manifolds: Application: graph matchbox manifolds

 Further examples of laminations arise as the tiling spaces of aperiodic tilings of $\mathbb{R}^n$ with finite local complexity, of which there is a large literature.
 See, for instance, Sadun \cite{Sadun2008} and Kwapisz \cite{Kwapisz2011}.

 There has been a few publications about the existence of bi-Lipschitz embeddings of tiling spaces into Euclidean spaces, which use Hausdorff and Assouad dimensions as obstructions to the existence of such embeddings.
 Those are papers by Julien and Savinien \cite{JulienSavinien2011} and by Bellissard and Julien \cite{BJ2012}.
-See also references in \cite{BJ2012} for the literature on bi-Lipschitz embeddings of ultrametric spaces into Euclidean spaces.
+See also references in \cite{BJ2012} for the literature on bi-Lipschitz embeddings of ultrametric spaces into Euclidean spaces, and \cite{Fraser2020} for the Assouad dimension.

 Julien and Savinien \cite{JulienSavinien2011} showed that a certain class of tiling spaces of tilings of $\mathbb{R}^n$ can be embedded into $\mathbb{R}^{n+1}$ by a bi-Lipschitz homeomorphism.
 They also computed the Hausdorff dimension of the canonical transversal for certain classes of tiling spaces.
 Julien and Bellissard \cite{BJ2012} concentrate on embeddings of ultrametric Cantor sets, and show that linearly repetitive subshifts, Sturmian subshifts and some other examples can be embedded into a Euclidean space by a bi-Lipschitz homeomorphism.